nordic-institute/X-Road-development/WORKFLOW.md

 ## 17	Open source development

-17.1	Master Repository `nordic-institute/X-Road` is open to everybody for forking.
+17.1	The X-Road Master Repository `nordic-institute/X-Road` is open to everybody for forking.
 The NIIS administers the Master Repository `nordic-institute/X-Road`.

 17.2	New branches are created in `nordic-institute/X-Road` by the NIIS as needed.